Going RVing in Mexico?

 What will be helpful to know if you are RVing to Mexico?
 This section will discuss insurance for RVs and considerations when driving or towing an RV in Mexico.

 To lend a little credibility, since 2004 my wife and I have spent 3-4 months each summer towing extensively throughout western U.S. and Canada.
-We have also towed in Mexico’s states of Baja and Sonora states.
-Our current rig is a 27 foot bumper pull, which served us very well on a 10,500 mile/17,000 kilometer trip to Alaska in 2016.
+We have also towed in Mexico’s states of Baja North and South, and Sonora.
+Our current rig is a 28 foot bumper pull, which served us very well on a 10,500 mile/17,000 kilometer trip to Alaska in 2016.

 In this section you will find information about:

 RV insurance for Mexico: Three important considerations